DevOpsCraftsman/CoSMIC/cosmic/README.md

 “The degree to which a system’s components may be separated and recombined, often with the benefit of flexibility and variety in use.”

 ### Early Mentions
-- 1972: "On the Criteria To Be Used in Decomposing Systems into Modules" by David Lorge Parnas
+- 1972: "On the Criteria to Be Used in Decomposing Systems into Modules" by David Lorge Parnas

 #### [Examples](/cosmic/modularity/modularity.md)